rrumana/homelab/README.md

      - Management VLAN: For managing the network devices using their dedicated OOB ports.
  - Switch: Unmanaged
    - Just a dumb switch, no configuration needed.
-   - I need a new one, this one has a bad habit of crashing
  - VPN: Wireguard
    - I have a VPN server running on the firewall, which I use to access my network remotely.
    - I have a VPN client running on my personal devices to access my network remotely.
-This gives me access to my services from anywhere in the world provided my server is working (more on that later).
+This gives me access to my services from anywhere in the world provided my server is working.
  - Important containers:
    - Portainer: For managing the docker containers.
    - Watchtower: For updating the docker containers.